Sign In

 For new players and recreational sessions 🆕

-The team accumulation rule for walking offences also naturally discourages teams drifting into running without needing to single out individuals repeatedly.
+The FA’s team accumulation rule for walking offences also naturally discourages teams drifting into running without needing to single out individuals repeatedly.

 For competitive and structured league play 🏆